Photographing Neurodivergent Kids: A Candid Conversation with Meredith

 Meredith:

-I was doing photography in L.A.—this was back in the film photography days—and I was just trying to keep my sanity.
+I was doing photography in L.A.—this was back in the film days—and I was just trying to keep my sanity.
 Some friends in Chicago, who I used to photograph, told me, “Just keep going, bring your camera.”

 So I did.
 I went to a friend’s house where a bunch of them had gathered with their babies and toddlers.
 I found myself just totally drawn to the kids.